Singer, poet Leonard Cohen to release new album

 "God willing," Cohen said when asked if he planned to go on tour again.
 "I never quite know whether there's going to be a tour or not."

-The writer and singer of "Suzanne," "Hallelujah," "Chelsea Hotel No. 2" and other hits apologized for cancelling a concert in Valencia in 2009 after he fainted, and said he would be delighted to appear in the eastern city again.
+The writer and singer of "Suzanne", "Hallelujah", "Chelsea Hotel No. 2" and other hits apologised for cancelling a concert in Valencia in 2009 after he fainted, and said he would be delighted to appear in the eastern city again.

 Cohen won the Principe de Asturias Prize for literature in June.
 Past winners include German Nobel Laureate Guenther Grass and U.S. playwright Arthur Miller.